ApiLogicServer/ApiLogicProject/readme.md

 Customize projects in __your IDE__ - VSCode, PyCharm, etc. - for edit, debug and code management.<br/><br/>

-## Business Logic is Automated: Unique Rules
+## Business Logic is Automated: Unique Rules :trophy:

-Use spreadsheet-like rules, extensible with Python. :trophy:
+Declare business logic with spreadsheet-like rules, extensible with Python.

 &nbsp;